alvinabad/alvinabad.github.io/_posts/2019-11-17-helloworld-ctypes.md

 I made the example as simple as possible so that it can be better understood.
 No extra and fancy features are involved.
 I thought those things only get in the way of understanding quickly and not helping at all.
-In the first example, I deliberately omitted the process on how to pass a struct so that it won't add more confusion.
+In the first example, I deliberately omitted the process of how to pass a struct so that it won't add more confusion.
 We'll have that in a separate example.

 #### *pass_struct.c*
 ```